 Also known as Cheekspot Scorpionfish, Common Scorpionfish, Firefish, Rockfish, Shore Scorpionfish, Stingfish.

-Found singly well camouflaged in rocky crevices over channels, reef flats and shallow lagoons.
+Found singly, well camouflaged in rocky crevices, of channels, reef flats and shallow lagoons.

 They feed nocturnally on small crustaceans and worms.

 Scorpionfish are masters of camouflage, enabling them to lie in wait for their victims to come close, before lunging forward and inhaling their prey with their large mouths.

 When disturbed they raise the spines along their backs and will usually move off out of harms way, however, if cornered they are able to charge at considerable speed.

 Highly dangerous and poisonous with venomous spines along its back if trodden on etc. Ref: https://www.fishbase.se/summary/Scorpaenodes-guamensis.html